 What clothes to pack is probably one of the most critical questions when going on a trip to Ladakh, or going on a trip to anywhere for that matter.
-The good part is that when it comes to Ladakh, one thing that you know for sure is that you need to pack woolen and winter clothing, no matter which time of the year you are travelling in.
+The good part is that when it comes to Ladakh, one thing that you know for sure is that you need to pack woolen and winter clothing, no matter which time of the year you are traveling in.
 Tricky part however is that temperatures in Ladakh fluctuate and sometimes to extreme.
 Nights can be extremely cold whereas days during summer can be pleasantly warm.
 Standing in the sun would make you look for shade and the moment you are in shade, it would make you want to step in the sun again.
 It is a place where you are likely to get sun burnt even in winter and get frostbite even in summer.
 Winters are a different story altogether at a whole another level when temperatures remain subzero throughout and you will have to remain in your Eskimo suit.
 Hence packing the right type of clothes for Ladakh trip can be a little troublesome, especially if you are travelling on a motorcycle.

 Most of the tourism in Ladakh happens in the months of from June till September, when both the highways remain open.
 Weather during this time is pleasant enough and while nights will remain to be quite cold, it is very rare that you will experience extreme temperatures.
-The kind of clothes you carry at this time will be a lot different than what you will if you are travelling from October to May.
-A lot also depends on how you are travelling and what kind of activities do you intend on indulging in.
+The kind of clothes you carry at this time will be a lot different than what you will if you are traveling from October to May.
+A lot also depends on how you are traveling and what kind of activities do you intend on indulging in.

 Summer: If you are planning a trip to Ladakh in summer, then the trick is to pack clothes that can be worn in layers, meaning rather than carrying 2 heavy woolens, carry 4 lighter ones with plenty of cotton clothes.
 As I mentioned above, temperatures in Ladakh fluctuate and remaining in heavy woolens at all times will be quite difficult during summer.
 Advantage with layered clothing is that you can just keep putting on more clothes if you are feeling cold and lose some clothes in case you start to feel warm.
 Carry multiple layers in form of cotton T-Shirts, thermals, light woolens and wind proof jackets and you will be just fine.